vikejs/vike/README.md

 > that you can deploy to so-called "static hosts" such as [GitHub Pages](https://pages.github.com/), [Cloudflare Pages](https://pages.cloudflare.com/), or [Netlify](https://www.netlify.com/).
 > If you don't use pre-rendering, then you need to use a Node.js server to be able to render your pages' HTML at request-time.

+To pre-render your pages, use the [CLI command `prerender`](#command-prerender) at the end of your build:
-To pre-render your pages, run `$ npx vite build && npx vite build --ssr && npx vite-plugin-ssr prerender`.
-(Or with Yarn: `$ yarn vite build && yarn vite build --ssr && yarn vite-plugin-ssr prerender`.)
+ - With npm: run `$ npx vite build && npx vite build --ssr && npx vite-plugin-ssr prerender`.
+ - With Yarn: `$ yarn vite build && yarn vite build --ssr && yarn vite-plugin-ssr prerender`.

 For pages with a parameterized route (e.g. `/movie/:movieId`), you'll have to use the [`prerender()` hook](#export--prerender-).